puppetlabs/puppet/README.md

 ## Support

-Please log tickets and issues at our [JIRA tracker](https://tickets.puppetlabs.com).
+Please log issues in this project's [GitHub Issues](https://github.com/puppetlabs/puppet/issues).
 A [mailing list](https://groups.google.com/forum/?fromgroups#!forum/puppet-users) is available for asking questions and getting help from others, or if you prefer chat, we also have a [Puppet Community slack.](https://puppetcommunity.slack.com/)